sluedecke/atom-diary/README.md

 ### Minor features

-* can we make use of services to communicate between atom windows?
 * expand on ~/ and $HOME in baseDir configuration
 * Improve markup support by using file templates
 * watch for changes on diary files even when they are changed by atom outside atom-diary
 * add some simple caching in calendar-lib::getDays which is based on file modification times
-* Review licensing and consider switching to MIT License